 - Click on ‘Start’ to begin the scan.

 - The scan will try to fix the CRC Errors.

-- Due to there are too many errors or if the error is too large to fix.
-The scan might get stuck in such situations or take too much time.
+This method may not work in two instances: If there are too many errors or the error is too large to fix.
+In such cases, the scan may get stuck or take too much time.

 - Avail Administrator rights of the system.

 - Go to the Start menu.
-Click on ‘Run’.
+Click ‘Run’.

 - Type ‘cmd’ and press ‘Enter’.

 - Type in the command ‘chkdsk /fx:’ where x is the letter of the drive you want to check.
 This is the basic scan.

 - You can also run an advanced scan.
 Type ‘chkdsk/r x:’ to do so.
 ‘X’ is the letter of the drive you want to check.

 - Wait for the scan to complete.

 - Restart the computer.
 Try to access the drive now.

 NOTE: The advanced scan may take some time to complete.